tldr-pages/tldr/pages/linux/rpmspec.md

 > Query a RPM spec file.
 > More information: <https://manned.org/rpmspec>.

-- List binary packages which would be generated from the rpm spec file:
+- List binary packages which would be generated from a rpm spec file:

 `rpmspec --query {{rpm.spec}}`